 Accessories

-Traditional Tunisian accessories offer insight into the cultural heritage of the region.
+Accessories in Traditional Tunisian attire offer insight into the cultural heritage of the region.
 Among them, the Chechia stands out, a red Tunisian hat with a tassel, commonly worn by men.
 The Tesbi, a set of prayer beads, holds significance in religious practices.

 Berber jewelry, known for its intricate designs and vibrant colors, adds cultural flair.
 Additionally, the Glaoui Bag, with its woven pattern and decorative details, serves as a traditional handbag option.